What is PDCA (Plan-Do-Check-Act) Cycle?

-PDCA is first proposed by Walter A. Shewhart and later it is popularized by Edward Deming during post-World War II.
+PDCA was first proposed by Walter A. Shewhart and later it was popularized by Edward Deming during post-World War II.
 As such, it is alternatively named as Deming cycle, Shewhart Cycle, and PDSA cycle in which S stands for study.

 PDCA is now popular as a quality improvement model.
 It is useful for any level of problems in the organization.
 Which starts with planning, doing, checking, and ending with acting.
 Let’s discuss every step of the PDCA model.

 The first step in the PDCA cycle process is planning.
 Here, you have to plan what should be done to achieve what you want.
 Your plan should reflect the company’s vision and mission and ways to achieve them.